 National Tailgating Day falls on the first Saturday of September.
 In a “normal” year, the day celebrates the start of Fall’s big-game tailgate parties.
 Sadly, it doesn’t seem there’s gonna be much traditional tailgating for the rest of 2020.
 Who could have predicted the impact COVID-19 would have on events this year!
-But, that shouldn’t stop folks from grabbing a cooler packed with picnic food, some Litchfield Distillery Craft Cocktail Cans or Spirits and finding a beautiful New England landscape to create their own personal tailgate party.
+But like all things American, be it the flag fluttering on a flagpole (you could purchase one from https://flagpolesetc.com/flagpoles/colossal-monster-flagpoles) in the front porch to muscle cars, tailgating is just as steeped in the US culture.
+So, it shouldn’t stop folks from grabbing a cooler packed with picnic food, some Litchfield Distillery Craft Cocktail Cans or Spirits, and finding a beautiful New England landscape to create their own personal tailgate party.

 Last year, we celebrated the day by featuring “Ole Red,” a classic 1963 Ford F-100 owned by Paul Szymanski.
 This year, we decided to take it up a notch and showcase not one, but three beautiful trucks, all displayed in their day-to-day environments.
 As you’ll see, there are similarities and differences between the trucks, but we hope you’ll agree, they each are tailgate-party worthy!

 When we set out to recruit for trucks this year, we put a call out on a town of New Milford Facebook Page.
 The trucks folks submitted were all beautiful and worthy of consideration.
 But, one stood out from the others: “Gracie.”
 Gracie is the name of Bonnie Weed’s 1957 Chevy 3100.
 The pickup is so stunning even folks who entered their own trucks said, “you should pick Bonnie’s truck.”